duplocloud/docs/faq.md

 ### Some of my container statuses say “pending delete.”
 What does this mean?

-This means DuploCloud is going to remove these containers.
+This means DuploCloud is going to remove these containers, indicating a system update or service upgrade process is in progress.
+This status often appears during rolling upgrades, where DuploCloud systematically replaces old container versions with new ones to ensure service continuity and minimal downtime.s.
 The most common cause is that DuploCloud blocked the upgrade because a replica of the service was upgraded but is no longer operational.
 Some replicas may show a Running state even though the health check is failing and the rolling upgrade is blocked.
 To unblock the upgrade, restore the service configuration (image, env, etc.) to an error-free state.

 ## Error Messages